parrot-com/cookiecutter-python/README.md

 1. TODO: add k8s manifests
     * set Helm chart env variables (you will probably want to set `APP_ENV` or similar variable when the project is used in multiple environments)
     * add pod monitor into Prometheus stack
+1. export standard Prometheus metrics (it depends on the app you're building, for FastAPI add [prometheus-fastapi-instrumentator](https://github.com/trallnag/prometheus-fastapi-instrumentator), for Django add [django-prometheus](https://github.com/korfuri/django-prometheus) and so on)

 ## TODO